peaceemenike/sql_project_data/README.md

-TODO: Update content of this later
+TODO: Update content of this later.
+Lets quickly add something